Witches and Witchcraft

 Naturally, this tidbit got us hungry for more information about an alleged Ossining witch with a penchant for tampering with an old mill.
 We started our inquiry by looking for evidence of an historic grain mill in downtown Ossining.
 Many tributaries of the Hudson River were dammed to provide water power for mills of various types of manufacturing, including Sing Sing Kill that runs through the downtown area.
 Had there been a grain mill in Ossining?
 Without a mill the story wouldn’t hold up.

-We turned to the collection of Sanborn fire insurance maps at the Library of Congress for evidence.
-Sure enough, the 1886 series documents the M. Cypher feed mill on the “Kill Brook” just below Brandreth Street.
+We turned first to the collection of Sanborn fire insurance maps at the Library of Congress for evidence.
+Sure enough, the 1886 Sanborn series documents the M. Cypher feed mill on the “Kill Brook” just below Brandreth Street.
 No remnants of the structure survive today.
 It would have been located a little below today’s Full Gospel Tabernacle Church.
 A note on the word ‘kill’: this is the North American colonial Dutch word for creek or river, making the Anglicized “Kill Brook” redundant.

 An 1886 Sanborn fire insurance shows the location of the M. Cypher feed mill on Sing Sing Kill.